MAC 355 Advanced Projects Students: Please read the following before beginning production.

 5 minutes of edited audiovisual content.

-The MAC Program trains students in digital video workflows.
+The MAC Department trains students in digital video workflows.
 Use of the department's cameras, equipment, and software platforms designated for your course context is required unless otherwise cleared by the faculty member.

 2 principal photography shooting days, and 1 pickup shoot day, max for fictional projects.
 Documentary projects can divide up shoots into smaller increments, if pre-approved by faculty mentor.
 No day to exceed 10 hours.
+Water and snacks should be made available on set to cast and crew for shoot of any duration, but a meal break of at least 30 minutes with a meal provided to all cast and crew must occur every 4 hours.
 12-hour turnaround requirement for cast and crew between shoots.
 Projects must have call sheets pre-approved by faculty mentor in advance of shoot, and daily production reports must be submitted to faculty mentor within 48 hours of shoot’s completion.

 Shooting Ratio 18:1